 “That doesn’t sound so bad.
 Why did he need your help?”

-He might have needed my help, but he didn’t even know I existed.
+He may have needed my help, but he didn’t even know I existed.
 I shake my head.

 “He didn’t.
 He was too far gone.
 One day I came back to his place and he had cut his wrists.
 That was that.”

 Alazne’s eyes tremble as she keeps staring at me.
 She swallows.
 I take a deep breath and wait in case she wants to comment on it, but she doesn’t.
 I shrug.

 “By the time his parents saw his body, they didn’t recognize him anymore.
 I can’t help but think they wouldn’t have been able to recognize their son even if he was still alive.
 Did you know that they threw away his music?
 That was the worst for me, somehow.
 The only thing that had brought the guy some joy, and his parents discarded it like nothing.
 Didn’t even bother listening through the stuff that had been keeping him alive until then.”

 Alazne’s eyes quiver, and she frowns.